glentner/SLiPy/README.md

 	*I* is the line data and *I_0* is the interpolated continuum over the gap.

+	From the documentation of scipy.interpolate...interp1d: *kind* specifies the kind of interpolation as a string ('linear', 'nearest', 'zero', 'slinear', 'quadratic', 'cubic') where 'slinear', 'quadratic' and 'cubic' refer to a spline interpolation of first, second,  or third order respectively;  or as an integer specifying the order of the spline interpolator to use.

     | Options      | Defaults   | Descriptions                            |
     |--------------|------------|-----------------------------------------|
     | *kind*       | 'cubic'    | given to scipy...interp1d for continuum |